Central Florida Urban League programs.

 In an effort to help homeowners, there are workshops, sessions and counseling that can assist those that are in a foreclosure or behind on their home loans.
 Some of the tactics involved in preventing or resolving a mortgage delinquency or default includes group and/or one-on-one counseling.

 A specialist will work with the homeowner on restructuring debt, managing household finances, establishing mortgage reinstatement plans, and the negotiation of home loan modifications.
 This area of focus from the Urban League assists clients that are affected by predatory lending or sub prime loans.
 They may also qualify for free or low cost foreclosure prevention services.
+There are also referrals to both state and federal programs, such as learn how to get free mortgage help in Florida as well as a list of resources available

 Rental Readiness will advise tenants on their rights, rules, and in general how to be good tenants.
 There are various support services offered, including credit and budgeting counseling assistance.
 For those that are having difficulty or that may be facing eviction, the Urban League may have referrals to financial aid programs in Orlando and other counties.
 There may be grants issued by some non-profits or charities for paying rent and other housing costs.